SIBarcodeNetwork/ReadtheDocsMaster/Docs/mark_pass.rst

 * Select failed assemblies.

-* Select the "Biocode" icon on the Geneious Prime Toolbar and then "Mark as FAIL in LIMS...." from the dropdown menu.
+* Select the "Biocode" icon on the Geneious Prime Toolbar and then "Mark as Fail in LIMS...." from the dropdown menu.
 A new window will appear.

 .. figure:: /images/mark_fail.png
   :align: center